JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 ### Second Run
-The initial run gave a promising foundation, by refining the data quality, the performance should be improved!
+The initial run gave a promising foundation, by refining the data quality, the performance should be improved.
 Taking the best performing group - Sagittal T2/STIR MRI scans, manually go through the segmentation masks and remove ones which may impact model performance, keeping imperfect ones.
-Collect the distribution of conditions, augmenting moderate and severe up to a higher percentage of the
+Collect the distribution of conditions, augmenting moderate and severe up to a higher percentage of the dataset.
+The training and validation dataset consisted of roughly 8000 images.

 ### Conclusions and further work
-While a great performance increase was observed from the original ResNet18 approach, it is important to remember that biomedical image segmentation requires a very high degree of accuracy, ensuring there are no misdiagnoses leading to confusion about their pain, or worse.
-I enjoyed learning about the advanced methods in segmentation and has most certainly improved my approach to deep learning problems - it is important to read others' research and look for way to improve performance on their work, or by combining multiple people's work together, rather than attempting to conquer the problem entirely by oneself.
+A performance increase of 10% to % was observed from the original ResNet18 approach, however it is important to remember that biomedical image segmentation requires a very high degree of accuracy, ensuring there are no misdiagnoses leading to confusion about a patients pain, or worse.
+I enjoyed learning about the advanced methods in segmentation and has significantlly improved my approach to deep learning problems - it is important to read others' research and look for way to improve performance on their work, or by combining multiple people's work together, rather than attempting to conquer the problem entirely solo.

 This project has increased my knowledge of computer vision and these models and ideas I have learnt through the project have wide applications in research and industry, for example - self-driving cars.

 Further work may include:
 - Improving the quality of the segmentation masks of the sagittal T1 and T2 MRI scans.
 Either by hand or using more data and a better pretrained U-Net.
-- When a suitable dataset for axial T2 images is available, performance on this pipeline will likely skyrocket.
+- If a suitable dataset for axial T2 images becomes available, performance on this pipeline will likely skyrocket.